 - a couple of glugs of tamari or soy sauce

-- rinse the rice and cook**; it will take 25 – 30 minutes while you make the stirfry
+- turn the oven on, 180C.
+Rinse the rice and cook**; it will take 25 – 30 minutes while you prepare the tofu and stirfry

 - wash and chop your veg batons; wash leaves and cut out the mid-rib

-- Plate up!
-Some may want to add extra tamari
+- Plate up, tipping the marinade over the rice and veg Some may want to add extra tamari

 **1 volume of rice to two volumes of water; pan with a close fitting lid; low heat and do not disturb